upserve/dockly/README.md

-Slugger
+Dockly
 =======

-`Slugger` is a gem made to ease the pain of packaging an application.
+`dockly` is a gem made to ease the pain of packaging an application.
 For this gem to be useful, quite a few assumptions can be made about your stack:

 - You use AWS
 - You're deploying to a Debian-based system